* Former senior correspondent for National Public Radio

 Juan Williams was a senior correspondent for National Public Radio (NPR) from 2001 until October 2010.
 He is currently a panelist on Fox News Sunday, appears frequently on the Fox News Channel, and co-hosts the syndicated TV show America’s Black Forum.

-Williams was born in April 1954 in Colon, Panama.
+Williams was born on April 10, 1954, in Colón, Panama.
 When he was four, he and his family moved to Brooklyn, where his father found work as an accountant and his mother worked as a secretary and seamstress.

 In 1976 Williams graduated from Harvard College with a degree in philosophy.
 That same year, he was hired by the Washington Post, where during a 23-year career he would work as an editorial writer, op-ed columnist, and White House reporter.
 He also began appearing as a liberal pundit on various political radio and television discussion shows.